arbinydv/flipkart_scrapper/README.md

     ```
     bundle exec sidekiq
     ```
- Now, your project is up and runnng at http://localhost:3000 🌐
+ Now, your project is up and running at http://localhost:3000 🌐
 #### 3. Dashboard Navigation
 * Dashboard for Products sorted by category 📦🗂️
   ```